chardmd/ups-nodejs/README.md

 The Rating API gives applications the ability to look up rates for UPS services and compare the cost of service alternatives.

-- Find the rate for a specific UPS service for a specific package or shipment
-- Compare available rates and services for a specific package or shipment
-- Request negotiated rates for a specific package or shipment

         rating.makeRequest({
             "customerContext": "Rating and Service",
             "pickUpType": {